-GEOL 049 1.00 to 3.00 Units Geology Honors
+GEOL 049 1 to 3.0 Units

+Geology Honors

-Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.0; completion of GEOL 001, GEOL 005, or GEOL 010 with a grade of B or better; an ability to work independently; and permission of the Division Dean based on instructor availability.
-Course Advisory: Eligibility for ENGL 001.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.0; completion of GEOL 001, GEOL 005, or GEOL 010 with a minimum grade of B; an ability to work independently; and permission of the Division Dean based on instructor availability.
+Course Advisory: Eligibility for English 001.
 Requires students to engage in an independent student project.
 The project may be a laboratory or field study or a library study that leads to a thesis.
 In all cases, the final written product should show integration and synthesis of ideas.
 This project requires the approval of a faculty member sponsor.
 Three to nine hours weekly by arrangement.